Betterino/PythonElasticSearch_test/README.md

 # PythonElasticSearch_test
 Repository for interview task
-To view sloution go to develop branch
+To view solution go to develop branch